theislab/nicheformer/README.md

 pip install git+https://github.com/theislab/nicheformer.git@main
 ```

-## Release notes

-See the [changelog][changelog].

 ## Contact

 For questions and help requests, you can reach out (preferably) on GitHub or email to the corresponding author.

-## Citation

-Schaar, A.C., Tejada-Lapuerta, A., et al. Nicheformer: a foundation model for single-cell and spatial omics. bioRxiv (2024)

 [issue-tracker]: https://github.com/theislab/nicheformer/issues
 [changelog]: https://nicheformer.readthedocs.io/latest/changelog.html